Disciplining a Strong-Willed Child With Love and Confidence

 Does that mean your strong-willed child will forever be more difficult to train?
 No, a thousand times, No. The fantastic thing about a strong-willed child is that he is very results-driven.

-So with a lot of intentional training and correctly disciplining a
+So with a lot of intentional training and correctly disciplining a strong willed child on the front end, your power-house will likely grow to be a well behaved, great leader.

-What’s the Key to Successfully Raising a
+What’s the Key to Successfully Raising a Strong Willed Child?

 YOU and Follow Through!